1st and 2nd Year National Championships at Woodward Academy

 CP/DA: I read them almost every round, I like them.
 I'll read evidence if you tell me to.
 I'm honestly still undecided on condo/PICs good/bad, so I'm down for a good theory debate in either direction.
 I like impact turns.

 T: It's cool and I'll judge it, I don't really have any opinions.
-My only notable thought on T: I want to clarify what reasonability means to me: if you win reasonability, then I'll ignore any offense connected to either team's interp, and instead just evaluate in-round abuse.
+My only notable thought on T: I want to clarify what reasonability means to me - if you win reasonability, then I'll ignore any offense connected to either team's interp, and instead just evaluate in-round abuse.
 If you're going for reasonability then you should debate about why you were reasonable, not your interp.
 If you want me to evaluate reasonability as the usual "if you win some defense you're good" I can do that too, but it's not my default.

 Brent Huang Paradigm